allenrattler/AllenRattler-Analytics-Portfolio/README.md

 - Appeals & Recovery (win rate, avg days to resolve)
 - Payer Detail — Drill-Through (right-click any payer to drill in)

+**Synthetic Data Disclaimer:** *All payer names, claims, financial figures, denial rates, recovery rates, and findings in this portfolio project are based on synthetic data created solely for educational and portfolio purposes.
+They do not represent actual performance by any insurer, healthcare organization, borrower, or individual.*

 ### Key Findings
 - UnitedHealth: highest denial rate (23.85%) and highest denied revenue ($1.51M)
 - Medicaid: highest revenue denied percentage at 26.55%